Skip to main content

 Next Steps

 You have now configured an observability exporter and reviewed delivery behavior.
-Continue with Troubleshooting to diagnose startup, configuration, upstream, policy, and managed gateway issues.
+Continue with Load Logs into Snowflake when you export request telemetry to object storage and want to query it in Snowflake.